adjohnston/RubberBand/README.md

 `<meta name="viewport" content="width=device-width, initial-scale=1, target-densitydpi=device-dpi" />`

-It's a simple as that, with this line of code you tell the site to be as wide as whatever device it is being viewed on and you don't want the content to be zoomed.
+It's as simple as that, with this line of code you tell the site to be as wide as whatever device it is being viewed on and you don't want the content to be zoomed.
 For more information I suggest reading the following article on the subject [An introduction to meta viewport and @viewport](http://dev.opera.com/articles/view/an-introduction-to-meta-viewport-and-viewport/ "read more about the viewport meta")

 ##### CSS